• Skip to primary navigation

 Rates and Fees

-New Business Card!
-Ink Business Premier(SM) Credit Card does not offer an introductory rate.
-Again, this is a pay-in-full card.
-Although some large expenses can qualify to be paid over time.
-The Flex for Business APR: 18.49% - 26.49%.
+Ink Business Premier® Credit Card does not offer an introductory rate.
+Again, this is a pay-in-full card, although some large expenses can qualify to be paid over time.
+The Flex for Business variable APR: 19.49% - 27.49%.

 For annual fees, the Ink Business Cash® Credit Card is the clear winner: its annual fee is $0.
-The New Business Card!
-Ink Business Premier(SM) Credit Card has a much heftier annual fee of $195.
+The Ink Business Premier® Credit Card has a much heftier annual fee of $195.
 This is offset by the bonus, but keep in mind you only get the signup bonus for the first year.
 Consider whether the rewards are worth the higher fee.

-On the other hand, if you travel internationally for business, the New Business Card!
-Ink Business Premier(SM) Credit Card does not charge foreign transaction fees, whereas the Business Cash card charges 3% of the amount of each transaction in U.S. dollars.
+On the other hand, if you travel internationally for business, the Ink Business Premier® Credit Card does not charge foreign transaction fees, whereas the Business Cash card charges 3% of each transaction in U.S. dollars

 Chase Ultimate Rewards